-What are the benefits of flexible pay?
+What is flexible pay?

 In practice: Two employee scenarios